 Best Overall: Lululemon Fly Away Tamer Headband Luxtreme

 Who else recommends it?
-Today, Seventeen, and Runner's World all picked the Lululemon Fly Away Tamer Headband.
+Seventeen and Runner's World both picked the Lululemon Fly Away Tamer Headband.

 As a Latina woman with curly hair, Nathalia recommends any headband with a grip.
 “They do a good job of staying in place and keeping flyaways down,” she says.
 However, she cautions using silicone grip bands, which can damage hair.
 “Lululemon headbands usually come with a velvet grip on the inside that does a good job of staying in place without breaking the hairs,” she says.